VivOwoH/Server-Traders-Simulation/README.md

 To run the tests, run "make run_tests".

-Due to the lack of time, I have only produced unit-tests for the queue.c source file, which contains the main orderbook data structures.
-The unit-tests tests for individual functions, and in each test contains both valid/invalid cases.
-The list of functions tested can be found in queue.h file, and the comments above testcases briefly explains what each of them does.
+Due to the lack of time, I did not produce any E2E tests.
+I have produced unit-tests for the queue.c source file, which contains the main orderbook data structures.
+The unit-tests tests maps to individual functions in queue.c, and most tests contain both valid and invalid cases.
+There are some that cannot test invalid cases, because input checking is done in exchange.
+The comments above testcases briefly explains what each of them does.